ronniem339/aotprojectmanager/creators-hub/ARCHITECTURE.md

 Trade-offs: This pattern provides excellent traceability but leads to extensive prop-drilling, where state and handlers must be passed down through many component layers.
 It also means the root <App> component re-renders on almost any state change, requiring careful use of React.memo in child components to prevent performance bottlenecks.

+**Mobile Background Processing Limitations:**
+Why: Mobile operating systems aggressively manage background processes to conserve battery and memory.
+This means that long-running JavaScript tasks in a web application (like AI computations) may be suspended or terminated when the screen goes to sleep or the user switches to another app.

+Trade-offs: This limitation directly impacts the reliability of client-side AI task completion on mobile devices.
+The current architecture relies on the client remaining active for AI tasks to finish.

+Future Update: The most robust solution for ensuring AI tasks complete reliably on mobile is to offload these computations to a server-side process (e.g., a Netlify function that triggers an asynchronous background task).
+The client would then poll for the task's status.
+This would improve reliability and responsiveness, but requires an architectural shift to asynchronous server-side processing.

 **Component Name Scoping & Collisions:**
 Why: A critical side-effect of the no-build-step architecture is that all scripts effectively share a single scope.
 We discovered a bug where components defined in different files but with the same name (e.g., DesktopStepper) would collide, causing the last-loaded version to overwrite all others and leading to unpredictable crashes.
 Solution: To mitigate this, components that are internal to a specific legacy workflow have been renamed with a Legacy prefix (e.g., LegacyDesktopStepper).
 This enforces a manual namespacing convention and prevents name collisions, ensuring that each part of the application uses its intended components.